8 July 2023, 9:00 AM - 1:00 PM

 This competition is open to all students currently

-college (or equivalent).
+institution (or equivalent).
 There are two categories in the

 league: